10 Conversion Optimisation Strategy Secrets

 Predicting human behaviour is very difficult, especially with a complex ecosystem such as a large e-commerce website.
 For this reason the likes of Netflix, Google and AppSumo find that around 80% of their A/B and multivariate tests fail to deliver significant uplifts in success metrics.
 Our intuition is generally not be relied on with such matters as even experts are poor at forecasting the future.

 This is why after dealing with the low-hanging fruit it is necessary to increase your testing and run multiple tests at the same time.
-There is limited evidence of interaction between tests and provided you are not testing on the same area of the page nor have the same objective running tests in parallel should not be a major problem.
+There is limited evidence of interaction between tests and provided you are not testing on the same area of the page or have the same objective running tests in parallel should not be a major problem.
+A conversion optimisation strategy is much more likely to be successful if you can scale up your online experiments to allow for the low success rate.

 7. Collaboration spreads the load:

-Conversion rate optimization cannot be done by one person – it needs to be something everyone in an organisation thinks about.
+A conversion rate optimisation strategy cannot be implemented by one person – it needs to be something everyone in an organisation thinks about.
 Whether it is how to improve page load speed, improving the findability of stuff, cutting down on information we request from users or providing a more personalised user experience.
 Companies that understand CRO ensure they nurture a culture of experimentation and collaboration across the organisation to generate and share ideas, tests and outcomes.

 8. Use the 80:20 rule for your test designs: